-The light comes on when the ignition key is turned to the "ON" position.
-If the antilock brake system and the brake assist system work properly, the light turns off after a few seconds.
+The light comes on when the engine switch is turned to the "ON" position.
+If the anti-lock brake system and the brake assist system work properly, the light turns off after a few seconds.
 Thereafter, if either of the systems malfunctions, the light comes on again.